lunamenina/lunamenina.github.io/about.md

 We both like people watching.
 We both enjoy solo explorations. <br />
-I somtimes code and tinker.
+I sometimes code and tinker.
 She mostly sleeps and wanders. <br />
 I think we're very much alike, except that she's more philosophical. <br />